Retrieving Group Chat Messages

 When a user selects a specific group chat, the app loads the conversation’s messages from the

-table.
+messages_by_group_chat table.
 The partition key is in this case a composite partition

 key with the

-and bucket.
-The conversation_id
+columns conversation_id and bucket.
+The conversation_id as part of the

 partition key ensures all

-messages for a given group chat are stored together, while the bucket
+messages for a given group chat are stored together, while the bucket column applies a

 concept known as bucketing.